atanas1054/Context-aware_pedestrian_trajectory_prediction/README.md

-# Autonomous Driving Human Trajectory Prediction
+# Context-aware Human Trajectory Prediction for autonomous driving

 This is a pilot project, our purpose is to train models to predict context-aware pedestrain trajectories in support of the autonomous driving research and development.
+The model is based on CNN and RNN.
+We also explored the possibilities of FCN.

-To support our project, our self-created datasets (default 6000 sets of map and trajectory, which can be made into >15k training samples) simulated pedestrains' walking trajectories in a urban junction condition, such as cross the zebra crossing, follow the side-walk and so on.
+We used a self-created datasets (default 6000 sets of map and trajectory, which can be made into >15k training samples) which simulate pedestrains' walking trajectories in a urban junction condition, such as cross the zebra crossing, follow the side-walk and so on.

 ### VRU prediction approaches specification